harisont/harisont.github.io/index.md

 ---

 ¹ the only language whose name doesn't end in -ish should be alright, I hope. <br>
-² a very, very bad grammatical error, or even a conceptual mistake
+² a very, very bad grammatical error or conceptual mistake.